shashankarya9999/VECC-Summer-Internship/DESCRIPTION.md

     - study of different peripherals and their purpose using Zedboard datasheet
   - Implementation of GPIO via MIO on Zedboard
     - Created block design(removing some peripherals from Block Design to decrease build time of final vitis application project) in Vivado
-    - Generated bitstream and then exported Hardware design in Vivado
+    - Generated bitstream and then exported hardware design in Vivado
-    - Made Platform and application project from exported ```.xsa```file in Vitis
+    - Made Platform and Application project from exported ```.xsa``` file in Vitis
     - Wrote a bare metal C program to
       - read input from PS GPIO pin 50(push button)
       - write input data to PS GPIO pin 7(built-in LED)
       - control the Pmod pins according to the input data(the input read from PS GPIO pin 50)
-    - Analyzed the waveform at the Pmod pin on a Multimeter and then on a Digital Oscilloscope
+    - Analyzed the waveform at the Pmod pin on a Multimeter, and then on a Digital Oscilloscope
-    - The waveform was square in accordance with the code
+    - The waveform was square, in accordance with the code
-    - The time period and duty cycle of the square waveform was as calculated
+    - The time period and duty cycle of the square waveform were as calculated

+<sup>*</sup> The loopback connector was connected to the RS-232 cable and the USB cable was connected to the port to check.
+Then, the terminal was opened and the command ```ls \dev\tty*``` was executed, this showed the ports in the system.
+Then, the name of the port was then identified(by connecting and disconnecting USB cable or knowing beforehand), which was ttyUSB0 in my case.
+Then this port was emulated using PuTTY or minicom, to let us interact with the port.
+When we type a character, let's say ```a```, then that character is repeated in the terminal(because of the loopback connector), like ```aa```.
+If the typed character is repeated, then the USB port is working correctly.
+Basically, the loopback connector shorts the transmitter and receiver.